gautada/alpine/README.md

 - Timezones: This and all downstream containers are set to the same timezone
 - Schedular: A time based esecution schedular for container self management
 - Environment Profile: A stackable mechanism for CLI environment and porfile definitions
+- Tools: A defined set of tools that help with container debugging and manipulation.

 ## Container